-Contracts for work above a value of $30,000 will be mandatory within the next few months (this written October 2014 - we're waiting for MBIE to finalise details).
+Contracts for work above a value of $30,000 are now mandatory.
 We strongly recommend you put in place a contract even for projects of a lesser value.

 Not all contracts are created equal.
 Read them carefully.
 Consult with a solicitor who has experience in this field.
 Having a good contract up front can ensure many thousands of dollars, not to mention heartache, if things go wrong.